ABOUT US

 ORGANISATION

-Mumbai Smiles is an NGO, founded in 2005 by the journalist and writer, Jaume Sanllorente, which focuses its action on the peaceful fight against poverty and for Human Rights in some of the most deprived areas of Asia such as India, Bangladesh and Nepal.
+Mumbai Smiles is an NGO founded in 2005 by the journalist and writer Jaume Sanllorente, which focuses its action on the peaceful fight against human trafficking and for Human Rights.

-With the aim of addressing the social problem of trafficking, from supporting its victims through prevention, rescue and rehabilitation, the Foundation works together with the most disadvantaged communities so that they can achieve a dignified, free life and with full of opportunities for the future.
+With the aim of addressing the social problem of trafficking, from supporting its victims and survivors, through prevention, rescue, rehabilitation and reintegration, the Foundation works together with them, so that they can achieve a dignified, free life with opportunities for the future.

 quienes-somos_organizcion-n